Applications have closed.

-The timing of HomeBuilder payments will depend on the type of contract you have entered into:
+The timing of HomeBuilder payments will depend on the type of contract you have entered into.

-- For a new home build, HomeBuilder will be paid after construction has commenced and evidence is submitted to show that the first progress payment of at least $25,000 (excluding deposit) has been made to the builder.
+- New home build: after evidence is submitted to show the foundations have been laid and the first progress payment of at least $25,000, or $15,000 dollars depending on the contract date (excluding deposit) has been made to the builder.

 You may lodge an objection if your HomeBuilder application is declined and you do not agree with the decision of the Territory Revenue Office.

-The Territory Revenue Office may require that applicants provide information to verify that they have met the residence requirement.
-Applicants should keep appropriate records demonstrating that the new or renovated home is used as the principal place of residence.
-If you have difficulties in meeting the residence requirement, please contact the Territory Revenue Office to discuss your situation.
+We may request verification that you meet the residency requirement.
+You should keep appropriate records demonstrating the new or renovated home is used as the principal place of residence.
+If you have difficulties in meeting the residency requirement, please contact the Territory Revenue Office to discuss your situation.

 You must advise the Territory Revenue Office within 30 days if you cease to use the property as your principal place of residence.